Sándor Kenyeres

-Sandor Kenyeres (born 13 February 1949) is a Hungarian international business magnate, scientific philanthropist, and cultural visionary.
+Sandor Kenyeres (born 13 February 1949) is a Hungarian international business magnate, and scientific philanthropist.
 The Hungarian born entrepreneur and investor achieved early success across multiple sectors including construction, real estate and fashion and more recently the hospitality industry.

-He supports the European scientific community as founder and former president of the Talentis Group, tasked with creating Hungary’s very own Silicon Valley and providing funding and education for high-tech startups through a dedicated incubator programme.
+He was founder and former president of the Talentis Group, tasked with creating Hungary’s very own Silicon Valley and providing funding and education for high-tech startups through a dedicated incubator programme.

-Today Kenyeres is best known as one of the driving forces behind the emerging anti-aging & longevity movement, his vision to help the world live longer and healthier through science manifested in the premium quality anti-aging & longevity food supplements brand Life101.

 Early life and education

 Kenyeres was born in the village of Decs, Hungary.
 His father was a local carpenter, whose resourcefulness played a major source of inspiration throughout Kenyeres's life.
 Kenyeres attended high school in the nearby city of Szekszard, where he graduated with honours from Garay Janos High School in 1969.
-After high school, he enrolled in the prestigious Budapest University of Technology and Economics (Hungary's equivalent of MIT).
+After high school, he enrolled in the Budapest University of Technology and Economics (Hungary's equivalent of MIT).
 During his university studies, he became fascinated with electronics and ended up graduating with a degree in electrical engineering (1973).